bowentkruse/bowentkruse.github.io/projects/project1.md

 <p>&nbsp;</p>

 Because these vehicles already pass by all the physical information required, a teammate and I saw this as an opportunity and spent the next two months building.
 We built a prototype that was then suction-cupped onto the roof of my personal vehicle using parts we scraped together from our own personal stashes of gadgets and goodies.
 We developed basic models that we deployed to NVIDIA Jetsons, and then built a custom localization algorithm that used the latitude and longitude at which the image was captured to estimate the location of each container/trailer seen.
+Two models were developed for this scene text detection use case, one to locate each container and its identifier, and one to recognize the text value of the identifier, a use case very similar to ALPR.

 Taking the term “intrapreneur” a bit too seriously, we ran this project like a startup.
 We created a pitch deck and prototype, which were presented to acquire internal funding, created branding for the project, got customer buy-in, hired a team of talented developers, and sweated through 80-hour work weeks until somehow our solution was adopted and deployed around the country at various intermodal yards.
 This has enabled massive cost savings and allowed our intermodal yard managers to operate with the highest level of precision ever.